gabriel-dears/hospital_app/PROJECT_DOCUMENTATION.md

 # 3. Project Documentation

-This document presents a comprehensive overview of the **Hospital App** microservices system from a **student/postgraduate perspective**.
-It consolidates the system architecture, interfaces, operational concerns, and detailed instructions for setup and execution.
-The aim is to provide the teacher with a **clear, structured understanding** of the system, including the **starting point for operations using the base admin user**.
+This document provides a clear overview of the **Hospital App** microservices system.
+It walks through the architecture, APIs, operational aspects, and step-by-step setup instructions.
+The goal is to give anyone a **straightforward understanding** of the system and a **quick starting point** for exploring and testing its features using the base admin user.

 References to supplementary material within this repository are provided throughout, including: